 |---|---|---|

-| Buy Utopia first. | Utopia was announced as becoming part of the base game on May 11, 2026. | If publishing before May 11, warn readers to wait or verify store status.
-If publishing after May 11, do not list it as a paid first buy unless the store says otherwise. |
+| Buy Utopia first. | Utopia was announced as becoming part of the base game on May 11, 2026. | If Utopia is already included in your current base-game access, do not treat it as a paid first buy.
+If a store still sells a separate package, verify what it adds before purchase. |

 | Buy Synthetic Dawn for machine empires. | Synthetic Dawn was also announced for base-game inclusion. | Check whether the reader already owns access through the updated base game. |

-| Buy Humanoids if you want the species pack. | Humanoids was announced for base-game inclusion. | Treat it as base-game content after the change is confirmed live. |
+| Buy Humanoids if you want the species pack. | Humanoids was announced for base-game inclusion. | Check your current store and library page before buying it separately. |

 | Use a static tier list. | DLC value changes with base-game access, sales, and subscription. | Rank by playstyle, current price, and whether content is already included. |